Identity platform Auth0 raises $103M, pushing its valuation over $1B – TechCrunch

 The round was led by Sapphire Ventures, with participation from K9 Ventures, Telstra Ventures and several others.
 In all, Auth0 total funding tops $210 million to date.

 Auth0 — pronounced “auth-zero” — provides authentication-as-a-service to its corporate customers — or, to everyone else, a secure login system used to properly authenticate the identity of employees.
 Anyone working in a medium-to-large business will know the process all too well.
-Auth0 provides login and authentication systems for a bevy of device types — including Internet of Things devices — in a variety of formats, including single-sign-on, multi-factor authentication and passwordless logins.
+Auth0 provides login and authentication systems for a bevy of device types — including Internet of Things devices — in a variety of formats, including single sign-on, multi-factor authentication and passwordless logins.

 By securing the perimeter to a corporate network, the company says it can prevent data breaches from unauthorized logins and improper access.